 Table 2.
 Thunderbolt™ 3, Thunderbolt™ 4, and USB4™ Platform

 Currently, Thunderbolt™ 4 host can undergo the official certification as long as the platform uses the CPU with QS stepping.
 The certification process is completely the same as Thunderbolt™ 3.

 Allion now offers Thunderbolt™ 4 Host Certification

-Allion currently provides Thunderbolt™ 4 host certification testing.
+Allion currently provides Thunderbolt™ 4 host and device certification testing.
 Well-trained engineers and testing instruments are ready to provide the services for our vendors.

 Thunderbolt™ 4 Host Testing services include Electrical Validation (EV) & Functional Validation (FV) to validate signal integrity and interoperability of your products, respectively.